synopsys-sig/intelligent-security-scan/README.md

 Another obstacle facing teams is the number of findings that can be produced by SAST and SCA analysis.
 The spirit of DevOps is continuous incremental improvement, a goal that can be hard to realize when your security tools bury the team with hundreds or thousands of vulnerability reports to review.
 Here too, Polaris reduces the burden on the team by filtering and prioritizing results so that teams can “avoid the noise” and focus on the more important security issues based on their risk.

-Filtered and prioritized results are made available directly to the developer within the GitHub user interface via Security Analysis Results Interchange Format (SARIF – static analysis results only) as well as other tracking tool they may be using.
+Filtered and prioritized results are made available directly to the developer within the GitHub user interface via Security Analysis Results Interchange Format (SARIF – static analysis results only) as well as other tracking tools they may be using.

 ## Example YAML config